MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/add-a-user-response.png" alt-text="Screenshot shows the response of predefined mock activity add user.":::

-## Customize activities
+## Custom activity

-You can customize activities to fit the requirements of your app.
-The required properties of the activity are automatically populated.
+You can use **Custom activity** to customize activities, such as `reactionsAdded`, to fit the requirements of your bot app.
+The Test Tool automatically populates the required properties of the activity.
 You can also modify the activity type and add more properties.

 1. Select **Mock an Activity** > **Custom activity**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/mock-activity.png" alt-text="Screenshot shows the list of option under mock an activity.":::

-1. Add `messageReaction` to customize the activity under the property `type` and following is an example:
+1. Add `messageReaction` to customize the activity under the property `type` and invoke the custom activity.

     ```json
     {